CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `debt`
 !!! description "`PegKeeper.debt() -> uint256: view`"

     Getter for the stablecoin debt of the PegKeeper.
 When the PegKeeper deposits crvUSD into the pool, the debt is incremented by the deposited amount.
-Conversely, if the PegKeeper withdraws, the debt is reduced by the withdrawn amount.
+Conversely, if the PegKeeper withdraws, the debt is reduced by the withdrawn amount. `debt` is used to calculate the DebtFraction of the PegKeepers.

     Returns: debt (`uint256`).